pa-jung/meshfree4hypeq/numericalExperiments/Euler/ShockTubeSolution/README.md

 1. When using relaxation schemes with classical slope limiters, an **explicit-first operator splitting approach (`SimpleSplitting`) is vastly superior** to interwoven IMEX methods (`ARS222`).
 The latter introduces excessive diffusion by applying the limiter to an already-relaxed, smooth state.
 2. For capturing complex wave structures with multiple discontinuities, the **`MUSCL+MOOD` framework is more effective than the tested `WENO` scheme**.
 The MOOD approach provides a better balance of sharpness and stability, successfully resolving the shock, contact, and rarefaction waves, while the WENO scheme suffers from excessive diffusion, particularly at the contact discontinuity.
+3. In both cases, the **`ARS222MUSCL2MOOD` method is the superior choice** because it both shows second order behavior in the smooth rarefaction part and captures both the position and the height of the discontinuities quite well.